wheat-eco/wheat-eco/README.md

 ### 8.4 Community Building Focus

 - Discussion forums for sharing ideas and collaborating
-- User-generated content showcasing Wheat-Sol use cases
+- User-generated content showcasing WheatChain use cases
 - Mentorship programs pairing experienced users with newcomers
 - Regular AMAs with the development team